vypxl/rust-url-shortener/README.md

 # Url shortener

-An experimental project written in Rust using Actix Web.
+An experimental project written in Rust using [Actix Web](https://actix.rs).

-Using the amazing [PicoCss](https://picocss.com) for styles.
+Using the amazing [PicoCSS](https://picocss.com) for styles.